 Jackie completed her MA in Early Childhood Education and Doctor of Education at the University of Sheffield.
 Jackie's research explores issues relating to the health of babies and children, reflecting her previous professional experience as a general and paediatric nurse.

 Jackie moved into teaching in Further Education in 1996 and gained extensive experience as course leader for the Foundation Degree in Early Years, developing her understanding of pedagogical approaches to including students in their learning as part of the widening participation agenda.
 Jackie had 5 very happy years at the University of Worcester, as course leader for the BA (Hons) Early Childhood Professional Practice degree, and then extended her knowledge and experience of academic leadership as Assistant Head of Centre for Children and Families.

 Jackie joined the OU in 2017, as Programme Lead for the Early Childhood degree, then she took on leadership of Education Studies (Primary) degree in 2018. before taking on her current role in August 2021

 Jackie's doctoral and post-doctoral research brings together her interests in early childhood education and child health.
-Her research has explored how early years practitioners support the health of young children in early years settings, this research has culminated in a book published by Sage, Supporting Children's Health and Wellbeing.
-She is currently conducting research into Children's Health Promotion.
+Her research has explored how early years practitioners support the health of young children in early years settings, this research has culminated in 2 sole-authored books published by Supporting Children's Health and Wellbeing (Sage 2017) and Health and wellbeing for Babies and Children: contemporary issues (Routledge 2022).